-That’s the power of letting go of toxicity and negativity… of leaving behind things that do not serve you.
+That’s the power of letting go of toxic habits and negativity… Of leaving behind things that do not serve you.

 1. Daydreaming, Not DOING

-In the past two years, I’ve turned down more than $50,000 in revenue by saying “no” to prospects who wanted to work with me.
+In the past few years, I’ve turned down more than $50,000 in revenue by saying “no” to prospects who wanted to work with me.

 Why would I turn down good money?

 Because after talking with these prospects, it was clear they were DREAMERS, not doers.
 And I know I can’t help them… Because no matter how many innovative ”million-dollar” ideas they have, they won’t put in the massive action required to scale a business.

 Think about it like this…

 If you created a course and figured, “100,000 people could use this course.
 I’ll sell it for $297, and all I need is for 1% of that group to buy, and I’ll have a six-figure launch.”

 Listen, just because you crunched the numbers and estimated that a certain amount of people could possibly buy your course doesn’t mean it’s going to work out that way.
 Yes, it’s great to have goals and a vision, but they’re only one piece of the puzzle.

 And when you focus more on the results than you do on the process of success… You are setting yourself up for failure.